 The forwarder is used to pick up saw and non-saw logs from the forest and transport them to the roadside, where they are sorted and placed in decks, thus eliminating the need to establish landings.
 Once these decks have been established, logs can easily be loaded onto trucks and delivered to local mills.
 Loading may be accomplished by having the forwarder double as a loader, or through the use of a dedicated log loader.
 The use of a dedicated log loader enables parallel processing (forwarding and loading), thereby shortening the overall process time.

 The company’s cut-to-length line-up of equipment is state-of-the-art technology in mechanized forest harvest.
-Made up exclusively of Ponsse harvesters and forwarders, Miller Timber Services maintains four sides on a year-round basis.
+Made up exclusively of Ponsse harvesters and forwarders, Miller Timber Services maintains fifteen sides on a year-round basis.
 One harvester and one forwarder are paired on each side to perform thinning operations in stands of varying density.
-On-board computers enable accurate dimensioning of saw and non-saw logs, while minimizing/avoiding unwanted environmental impac
+On-board computers enable accurate dimensioning of saw and non-saw logs while minimizing/avoiding the unwanted environmental impact

 Thinning is the cutting and removal of select trees from a stand to promote healthy growth, desired spacing, and optimal growth of the remaining trees.
 Low-light forests showing little to no signs of understory growth are quickly transformed into healthy forests.
 If the cut trees can be marketed the thinning is considered “commercial”.
 If harvested trees are too small to sell, the thinning is considered “pre-commercial”.
 Great care is taken during the thinning process to avoid damaging the residual trees.